quaadgras/graphics.gd/Readme.md

 ## Contributing

-The best way you can contribute to `graphics.gd` is to **try it**, this project needs you to find out what's working and what doesn't, so do please let us know of any trouble that you run into!
+The best way you can contribute to `graphics.gd` is to **try it**, this project needs you to find out what works best and what doesn't, so do please let us know of any trouble that you run into!
 Any examples you can contribute are more than welcome.

 The next best thing you can do to help is improve the Variant packages, these are general-purpose